voidz0r/voidz0r/content/posts/libdicom.md

 All the above methodologies require to have a precise control about what needs to be free'd and in which order.
 Giving our scenario:
 - We don't have control on the size.
 The majority of the allocations are handled in a precise way and even if we force a specific length, there are some additional checks made on each VR and pre-defined sizes
 - We don't have control of the `free`/`malloc` order.
-The application parse the entire file in a top-down flow, starting from allocating memory regions while reading the data elements to free the memory at the end.
+The application parse the entire file in a top-down flow, starting from allocating memory regions while reading the data elements and freeing the memory at the end.
 With this in mind it's trivial, if not impossible, to force a specific `free` and `malloc` sequence.

 So the result will be just a crash.